dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 The trend of merging roles has created new designations in the industry.
 The new designations highlight additional roles managers play.

-- Solutions Manager: Project manager + architecture/technical solutioning
+- **Solutions Manager**: Project manager + architecture/technical solutioning
-- Program Manager: Project manager + client engagement
+- **Program Manager**: Project manager + client engagement
-- Product Manager: Project manager + project delivery
+- **Product Manager**: Project manager + project delivery

 ![New Fashion](/images/verge-extinction-pm/newfashion.jpeg)

-These are opportunities for those looking to shift gears.
+**These are opportunities for those looking to shift gears**.
 Anyone willing to go the extra mile on the additional skills, i.e., client engagement, tech solutioning, has opportunities waiting for them.

-In conclusion, adaptation is key to survival.
+> Adaptation is key to survival.

 #### Final Thoughts